cagandemirmr/cagandemirmr/README.md

 - 👋 Hi, I’m Cagan Demir
-- 👀 I’m interested in game development
+- 👀 I’m interested in Data Analyst
-- 🌱 I’m currently learning game development with scratch
+- 🌱 I’m currently learning Python,SQL and Data Visualization libraries.
-- 💞️ I’m looking to collaborate on CDRedProject
+- 💞️ I’m looking to collaborate on Data Analyst Companies
 - 📫 you can reach me on linkedin

 <!---